Particular/ServiceControl.Connector.MassTransit/Container-README.md

 Default: None

-Required when using RabbitMQ and error queues need to be dynamically resolved as queue information is queried on the broker to determine which error queues to listen to.
+RabbitMQ management API url when RabbitMQ is selected as transport.

 Example: